-Good debt classified as debt that is purchasing some sort of asset that should go up on value.
+Good debt is classified as purchasing some sort of asset that should go up on value.
 A house, or maybe further education as it is increasing your ability to earn.

-Bad debt – things you have borrowed money on that lose value straight away.
+Bad debt – things you have borrowed money on that immediately lose value.
 As soon as you drive a car off the sales lot, it is losing value, but you are still paying off what you paid for it.
-When you come to sell it, you will get a lot less than you paid for it.
+When you come to sell it, you will get much less than you paid.

 Ugly debt is associated with high-interest credit, store cards, car lease payments.
 Things that you have bought that you will know spend a lot of time and money paying off that added little value to your life.
 Things that were vanity buys.
 A car, flash tv or clothes far above what you needed.
 These are going to cost you heavily, what it will finally cost you in money but more importantly the time it has used up to pay them off.